 “This is all great information you’re giving us.
 The neural map is lighting up strongly and well ahead of time.
 Please take this sedative and lay back down and we’ll commence the transfer.”

-Maggie swallowed a small white pill and finally was beginning to feel warm again.
+Maggie swallowed a small white pill and finally was beginning to feel really warm again.

 The orderly sat in front of the biotranslator and stuck his hands inside the machine.
 His fingers hovered over the edges of a fine dial.

 “No, not 999 years— infinity.
-I feel like I have to go over this every week or so with you.
+I feel like I have to go over this every week with you.
 Do you think Satan didn’t seem like a friend to that woman, Eve?”

 “I know, but— ” he managed.

-“Must I remind you that you are not God and not in charge of those decisions?
-And also what the punishment is for attempting to change doctrine?”
+“Must I remind you that you are not God and therefore not in charge of those decisions?
+And also do you remember what the punishment is for attempting to change doctrine?”

 “No. No, ma’am.
 Final judgement, coming right up.
 One more eternity in Hell.”

-He clicked the dial to the maximum setting.
-He held in the urge to release a defeated sigh.
+He clicked the dial to the maximum setting and held in the urge to release a defeated sigh.

 On the table, Maggie’s breathing stopped and her body went cold once again.